HUMN 2064 (Poly)Crisis, Cross-cultural Responses & Resilience

 On successful completion of this subject, students should be able to:

-1. Examine the impacts of, and local strategies to manage, natural disasters across different facets of community life using an evidence-based approach.
+1. Apply culturally literate, social sciences knowledge and skills to examine the impacts of, and strategies to manage, crises situations across different facets of local community life.

-2. Identify the relationships between local and global processes through the lens of responses to disaster.
+2. Identify the relationship between local and global processes in the context of (poly)crisis, crisis response and resilience strategies.

 Subject Content

-2. The ethics and politics of working in a disaster context.
+2. The ethics and politics of working in cross-cultural, and crisis contexts.

 Assessment